 How to Create a VTT File

 It is very easy.
 This format is easy to understand and can be authored with a simple text editor.
-The file starts with "WEBVTT" as the first line, followed by a line feed.
-Timing cues are in "HH:MM:SS.sss" format.
-The start and end time cues are separated by a single space, two hyphens and a greater than sign ( --> ), and then another space.
-The timing cues are on their own in a line followed by a line feed.
-Immediately following the time cues is the caption text.
+The file starts with “WEBVTT” in the first line, which specifies the file type.
+That is followed by a blank line.
+The next line comprises of timing cues, which are in “HH:MM:SS.sss” format.
+The start and end time cues are separated by a single space, two hyphens and a greater than sign ( –> ), and then another space.
+In the next line is the caption text.
 Text captions can be one or more lines.
-The MIME type that is used on a server is "text/vtt".
+The MIME type that is used on a server is “text/vtt”.

 Note: Make sure that the VTT file has the standard UTF-8 character encoding.

 WEBVTT 00:00:01.878 --> 00:00:05.334 Introduction 00:00:08.608 --> 00:00:15.296 This video will show you how to use cue points

 If the chapters are not displaying, make sure the file with chapters is using correct format and is placed on the same server as the web-site.
 Also make sure you are using a correct cross-domain access.